ryzendew/AffinityOnLinux/docs/SYSTEM-REQUIREMENTS.md

 These are automatically installed by the GUI installer.
 For legacy scripts, install manually:

-- Wine (provided automatically by installer)
+- Wine
 - winetricks
+- wget,
-- wget, curl
+- curl
 - p7zip or 7z
+- tar,
-- tar, jq
+- jq
-- xz (optional)
+- xz